pisac/pisac/README.md

 ## Composer

-Alternatively  **(Not recommended.
-Sometimes your project can conflict with one or more of Pisac dependencies)**, you can also install Pisac as part of your development dependencies.
+> **Not recommended.** Sometimes your project can conflict with one or more of Pisac dependencies.

+Alternatively, you can also install Pisac as part of your development dependencies.
 You will likely want to use the require-dev section to exclude Pisac in your production environment.
 You can either modify your `composer.json` manually or run the following command to include the latest tagged release:

 ```bash
 $ composer require --dev pisac/pisac